 BP ventures has invested $5 million in a cloud-based geospatial analytics software company that monitors environmental changes, including methane emissions.

-The UK’s offshore oil and gas sector today made an ambitious pledged to wipe out half of its emissions over the next decade.
+The UK’s offshore oil and gas sector today made an ambitious pledge to wipe out half of its emissions over the next decade.

 Bureau Veritas has signed a global framework agreement with Shell to help reduce emissions from operations.